Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 ![mail-tip] (/img/mail-tips.png)

 !!!
-Tip "Configuring mailTip:"
+Tip "Configuring MailTip:"
-    Set-Mailbox -Identity $rm -MailTip "This room is equipped with a KICKLE videoconferencing system.
-Click on the Skype for Business Meeting button if you wish to use KICKLE."
+    Set-Mailbox -Identity $rm -MailTip "This room is equipped with a Kickle videoconferencing system.
+Click on the Skype for Business Meeting button if you wish to use Kickle."

 You can also use the following cmdlets to adapt the message according to the exact location of the room.